alexhsu-nlp/japanese_character_library/readme.md

 ## the Japanese Character Library Project

-Current status: Developing (incomplete; a basic version is planned be done before 2023.10.24 11:30 a.m.
-CST.)
+Current status: Developing (incomplete; a basic version is planned be done before 2023.10.26)

 This is an extension of my NLP course project done in CUHK(SZ) in 2023.